Welcome Cubs Fans!

 Basic Features

-In Action (IA) and All-Star (AS) cards are indicated in the checklist below
+Cards are indicated in the checklist below:

 1982 O-Pee-Chee Chicago Cubs Checklist